-This Guideline defines addresses the minimum timeframe and schedule forwhen building maintenance and periodic condition assessments and regular building maintenance to to to define the form and interested party (Owner, Manager, AHJ) to identify if any visible current building conditions are in need of attention by the Code Official, a Qualified Professional, and/or a Registered Design Professional for action, supplemental assessment, or evaluation for repair.
+This Guideline defines addresses the minimum timeframe and schedule for when building maintenance and periodic condition assessments and regular building maintenance to should occur in order for an interested party (Owner, Manager, AHJ) to identify if any visible current building conditions are in need of attention by the Code Official, a Qualified Professional, and/or a Registered Design Professional for action, supplemental assessment, or evaluation for repair.
 Such building maintenance and professional assessments and their associated recommended timeframes are outlined herein.
-It defines This Guideline presents three types of assessment activitiess: Regular or deferred metal metal assessment, and a Periodic Condition Assessments, which are recommended to be performed as described herein, at a minimum.
+It defines This Guideline presents three types of assessment activitiess: Regular or deferred mMaintenance, a sSupplemental, and a Periodic Condition Assessments, which are recommended to be performed as described herein, at a minimum.
 This Guideline is not intended to be used for any other purpose.
-This Guideline and its recommended timeframes for the assessments are intended to provide an interested party with a clear path from "item- observed" during an maintenance assessment; to "item needsing attention" during a visual assessment; to "item resolved" after the item is made compliant with an evaluation (which is not within scope of the Guideline, also provides several appendices that include additional resources for the user anyone who is required to perform the assessment.
+This Guideline and its recommended timeframes for the assessments are intended to provide an interested party with a clear path from "item- observed" during an maintenance assessment; to "item needsing attention" during a visual assessment; to "item resolved" after the item is made compliant -with an evaluation (which is not within scope of theGuideline,) rather is the but may be the purview of International Existing Building Code).
+This Guideline also provides several appendices that include additional resources for the user anyone who is required to perform the assessment.